alantech/iasql/docs/docs/concepts/apply-and-sync.md

   \______/                       \__/ \_/
 ```

-## `apply`
+## `apply` and `preview_apply`

-When you `apply` you take any changes from the database, feed them into the engine, and then it creates the necessary API calls on the cloud to make those changes to the cloud.
+When you `apply` you take any changes from the database, feed them into the engine, and then it creates the necessary API calls on the cloud to make those changes to the cloud. `preview_apply` is a dry-run of `apply` that shows you what would happen if you ran `apply`.

 ```
    ______